The latest news about the release of results, following the exam and assessment period.

 Read the latest posts on the Academic & Employability Skills blog for useful advice and guidance to help you prepare for your exams.

-The statement a student agrees to by submitting any remote assessment attempt during the main and supplementary assessment periods.
+The statement a student agrees to when submitting any assessment attempt.

 Guidance and examples to help you avoid committing academic misconduct during your online and in-person exams.